A Comprehensive List by Class Year

 3. Four-week elective available in Family Planning at ZSFG.

-4. Two-week electives are available in Reproductive-Endocrinology and Infertility, Maternal Fetal Medicine, Prenatal Diagnostics, to name a few.
+4. Two-week electives are available in Reproductive-Endocrinology and Infertility, Maternal Fetal Medicine, and Intro to Gynecologic Oncology, among others.

 5. Career advisors, usually 2 faculty per student in the department.

-Some of our UCSF students take a year to do a research project in Ob-Gyn at UCSF, the NIH, or another academic institution.
+Some of our UCSF students take a year to do a research project in OBGYN at UCSF, abroad or another academic institution.
 Some students take a year to do their MPH at the University of California at Berkeley or another institution.
-Funding available.
-This is not necessary to match well in the field, as UCSF medical students are heavily recruited by the top Ob-Gyn residencies in the country.
-Please see the Research Opportunities page for more information.